Campus courses (UZH only)

 Where is the campus course I just created?

-How can I merge campus courses or integrate campus groups into a conventional course?
+How can I merge campus courses or integrate campus groups into another course?)

 How do I check the number of participants in my course?